ig3/srf/README.md

 * Pure JavaScript on Node
 * Browser based
-* Simple scheduler without the complexity of Anki queues
+* Simple scheduler without the complexity of Anki queues or decks
 * SQLite3 database
 * No obscure collation function in the database
 * Import from Anki deck exports